Spu7Nix/SPWN-language/README.md

 ### SPWN Playground

 SPWN Playground is a SPWN compiler built into your browser.
 You can use it to [try out SPWN](https://spu7nix.net/spwn/try/) before you decide to install it.

+You can also try the new SPWN Playground [here](https://spu7nix.net/spwn/playground), which includes a view of all objects and triggers from your browser.

 ### Setup